 If I let history be, the world will be destroyed.
 I've come here to change that hopeless future

-All Your Powers Combined: His deck is composed of "Malefic" monsters, which, except for three cards, are evil, corrupted versions of the ace cards of friends and allies of Yugi, Jaden and Yusei, such as Kaiba's Blue Eyes White Dragon, Jesse's Rainbow Dragon or Yusei's own Stardust Dragon.
+All Your Powers Combined: His deck is composed of Malefic monsters, which, except for his three own cards, are evil, corrupted versions of the ace cards of friends and allies of Yugi, Judai and Yusei, which include Kaiba's Blue-Eyes White Dragon, Jonouchi's Red-Eyes Black Dragon, Kaiser and Sho's Cyber End Dragon, Johan's Rainbow Dragon, and Yusei's own Stardust Dragon.

 Demonic Possession: He initially possessed one of the scientists who were investigating Yggdrasil.
 When he committed suicide in an unsuccessful attempt to take Odin with him, Odin possessed his daughter, Alina.

 Judging from a line after Surtr breaks his armour, there might be a little more to the second case.